4d/docs/website/translated_docs/fr/Users/overview.md

 ![](assets/en/Users/editor.png)

 > L'éditeur d'utilisateurs et de groupes peut s'afficher à l'exécution à l'aide de la commande [EDIT ACCESS](https://doc.4d.com/4Dv18/4D/18/EDIT-ACCESS.301-4504687.en.html).
+L'éditeur d'utilisateurs et de groupes peut s'afficher à l'exécution à l'aide de la commande [EDIT ACCESS](https://doc.4d.com/4Dv18/4D/18/EDIT-ACCESS.301-4504687.en.html).

 ## Fichier directory.json

-Les utilisateurs, les groupes ainsi que leurs droits d'accès sont stockés dans un fichier spécifique de la base nommé **directory.json**.
+Users, groups, as well as their access rights are stored in a specific project file named **directory.json**.

 Ce fichier peut être stocké dans les emplacements suivants :

-- dans le dossier de propriétés de la base utilisateur, c'est-à-dire le dossier "Settings", au même niveau que le dossier "Project".
-Ces propriétés sont utilisées par défaut dans la base.
+- in the user settings folder, i.e. in the "Settings" folder at the same level as the "Project" folder.
+These settings are used by default for the application.
 - dans le dossier de propriétés des données, c'est-à-dire dans le dossier "Settings" du dossier "Data".
-Si un fichier directory.json se trouve à cet emplacement, il est prioritaire par rapport au fichier du dossier Settings de la base utilisateur.
+If a **directory.json** file is present at this location, it takes priority over the file in the user settings folder.
 Cette fonctionnalité vous permet de définir des configurations Utilisateurs et Groupes personnalisées/locales.
-La configuration personnalisée ne sera pas affectée par des mises à niveau de la base.
+The custom configuration will left untouched by an application upgrade.

-> Si la gestion des groupes et utilisateurs est inactive, le fichier directory.json n'est pas créé.
+> If users and groups management is not active, the **directory.json** is not created.